iamPravesh/personal-blog/README.md

  #in backend directory
-  run "npm install" to install the dependencies add .env file and add your mongodb connection url as MOONGODB_URI = "your_connection_string" in .env file run "npm start" to start the server server runs on port 5000(you can change that inside index.js file)
+  run "npm install" to install the dependencies add .env file and add your mongodb connection url as MONGODB_URI = "your_connection_string" in .env file run "npm start" to start the server server runs on port 5000(you can change that inside index.js file)